gertvv/cdsr-wikipedia/README.md

 Version Stage | Is | Full Review
 ```

 By default Archie generates UTF-8 with BOM, which needs to be re-saved without BOM.
-Export to Excel and saving to CSV from Excel appears to be move performant/reliable, but also produced UTF-8 with BOM.
+Export to Excel and saving to CSV from Excel appears to be more performant/reliable, but also produced UTF-8 with BOM.

 The review document API unfortunately does not return the full DOI, otherwise it would be a good replacement for this manual step.